Beebe Plain, Vermont: Industry

 Beebe granite or "Stanstead Grey Granite" is famous for its use in architectural design.
 The production of granite from the region may well be the largest industry, with much of the stone being used in the construction of tombstones and memorials.

 History

-The village was founded circa 1798 by Thomas B. Beebe b.
-1776 in Windsor, Vermont.
+The village was founded circa 1798 by Thomas B. Beebe, born 1776 in Windsor, Vermont.

 Features

-The former Massawippi Valley Railway line once joined Lennoxville, Quebec through a border crossing at Beebe Plain to Newport (city), Vermont.
-That line was abandoned and removed by the Canadian Pacific Railway in 1989–1991.
+The former Massawippi Valley Railway line once joined Lennoxville, Quebec, through a border crossing at Beebe Plain to Newport, Vermont.
+That line was abandoned and removed by the Canadian Pacific Railway between 1989 and 1991.
 Portions of the former right-of-way remain open for recreational use: